Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Myth 1: Only Dirty Dogs Get Mange

 One of the most common misconceptions is that mange only affects dirty or neglected dogs.
-In reality, mange in dogs can affect any dog, regardless of its cleanliness or living conditions.
+In reality, mange can affect any dog, regardless of its cleanliness or living conditions.
 Sarcoptic mange, in particular, is highly contagious and can spread quickly among even the cleanest of dogs.

 Myth 2: Mange is Always Contagious to Humans